Prash1723/Renewable_research/README.md

 # Mapping the world Renewable energy contribution

+**Aim**: To visualise world renewable energy data in a single map using bokeh and python.

 **Source**: IRENA Renewable Energy Statistics 2021

-**Aim**:world renewable energy data in a single map using bokeh and python.

 **Python version**: 3.9.12

+# Research